BeatTogether/BeatTogether.Quest/README.md

 * Private server free from Beat Saber official; allowing Quest to play freely on modded installs
 * Crossplay between all compatible platforms
 * Custom songs between platforms
-* 10 Player lobbies (If a PC players hosts the lobby and has MultiplayerExtensions plugin installed which is PC only.)
+* 10 Player lobbies (If a PC players hosts the lobby and has MultiplayerExtensions plugin installed which is PC only)

 ## Installation